 Other Noncurrent Liabilities.
 Other noncurrent liabilities represent the University's liability for the Federal Capital Contribution (advance) provided to fund the University's Federal Perkins Loan program.
 Under the Perkins Loan program, the University receives Federal capital contributions that must be returned to the Federal Government if the program has excess cash or the University ceases to participate in the program.
-Federal capital contributions held by the University totaled \$1,975,468 at June 30, 2017.
+Federal capital contributions held by the University totaled \$1,893,575 at June 30, 2018.

 Net Pension Liability.
-As a participating employer in the Florida Retirement System, the University recognizes its proportionate share of the collective net pension liabilities of the FRS cost-sharing multiple employer defined benefit plans.
-As of June 30, 2017, the University's proportionate share of the net pension liabilities totaled \$79,860,768.
-Note 10. includes a complete discussion of defined benefit pension plans.
+As a participating employer in the Florida Retirement System (FRS), the University recognizes its proportionate share of the collective net pension liabilities of the FRS cost sharing multiple-employer defined benefit plans.
+As of June 30, 2018, the University's proportionate share of the net pension liabilities totaled \$85,881,279.
+Note 11. includes a complete discussion of defined benefit pension plans.

-10. Retirement Plans - Defined Benefit Pension Plans
+11. Retirement Plans - Defined Benefit Pension Plans

-General Information about the Florida Retirement System (FRS)
+General Information about the Florida Retirement System (FRS).

 The FRS was created in Chapter 121, Florida Statutes, to provide a defined benefit pension plan for participating public employees.
 The FRS was amended in 1998 to add the Deferred Retirement Option Program (DROP) under the defined benefit plan and amended in 2000 to provide a defined contribution plan alternative to the defined benefit plan for FRS members effective July 1, 2002.
 This integrated defined contribution pension plan is the FRS Investment Plan.
+Chapter 121, Florida Statutes, also provides for nonintegrated, optional retirement programs in lieu of the FRS to certain members of the Senior Management Service Class employed by the State and faculty and specified employees in the State university system.
 Chapter 112, Florida Statutes, established the Retiree Health Insurance Subsidy (HIS) Program, a cost-sharing multiple-employer defined benefit pension plan to assist retired members of any State-administered retirement system in paying the costs of health insurance.
-Chapter 121, Florida Statutes, also provides for nonintegrated, optional retirement programs in lieu of the FRS to certain members of the Senior Management Service Class employed by the State and faculty and specified employees in the State university system.